sj-omscs/6210-exam-1/Exam.md

 1. Data to be transmitted is stored in a buffer owned by Xenolinux
 1. Xenolinux will create a descriptor and issue a hypercall to enqueue the descriptor into the IO ring
-1. Xenolinux will pin the virtual pages containing the buffer during transmission so that Xen can transmit the data
+1. If Xenolinux has the capability to swap pages to disk, then Xenolinux must pin the virtual pages containing the buffer so that the data is in memory for Xen to access during transmission.

 The above is sufficient to enable zero-copying of transmitted data between Xenolinux and Xen.
 Xen is able to directly access the data to be transmitted through the buffer owned by Xenolinux